What do we mean by "literature,"

 the term "oral culture" for

-the world in which Deborah lived.
+the world in which Deborah presided.
 They make much of the radical

 difference between "orality" and the culture of letters.
 It is